Bishop Anthony W. Sease

 On June 19, 2019, A Bulla of Episcopal Intent was issued by election from the Pastors of Dominion Fellowship After being vetted by the Episcopacy, Fellow Clergy, and the Community at Large, Pastor Sease was put forward for induction, to be consecrated to the Office of Bishop.

-Bishop Sease continues to walk worth of the vocation to which he is called as a faithful servant of the Most High God.
+Bishop Sease continues to walk worthy of the vocation to which he is called as a faithful servant of the Most High God.

 our associate pastors: